codesilva/codesilva.github.io/_drafts/pitch-hermes.md

 - I've searched for 'clean architecture' on GitHub.
 I found a bunch of nice implementations in multiple programming languages.
 Despite this variety of technologies, the majority of examples are REST API boilerplates.
 - Not all applications are web-like applications though, and I believe that due to all these examples we aren't, in fact, learning how to architect software. we are learning how to architect web apis.
-- I realized I didn't know architecture when I needed to implement it in a new project, a project that's not a REST API.
+- I realized I didn't know architecture when I needed to implement it in a new project, a project that was not a REST API.

 ## Hermes, the task runner